getsmap/smap-responsive/README.md

-smap-mobile
+sMap-mobile
 ===========

 ###Introduction

 sMap-mobile is a software framework for web maps built with Leaflet and Bootstrap.
 The purpose of the framework is to facilitate creation of maps which supports a range of different browsers and devices (specified in the wiki).
-The framework can be extended by Leaflet controls.
+The framework can be extended with Leaflet controls.

 For more information about smap-mobile, contact Johan Lahti (see below).